This website is built for the Charest family descendants of Ilphonse (Alphonse) Charest and Emilie Frechette of Manville, Rhode Island.

 They had their first two children there, and then moved back to the United States to Pawtucket, Rhode Island, in 1919.
 About 1921 the growing family moved to Woonsocket, Rhode Island.
 A few years later the family moved and settled down in Manville.

-Today our extended Charest family is spread across the United States from Washington in the northwest down to California, across to Tennessee and Indiana in the Midwest, Rhode Island and Massachusetts in the northeast down through Virginia to Florida in the southeast, with one member living abroad.
+Today our extended Charest family is spread across the United States from Washington in the northwest down to California, across to Tennessee and Indiana in the Midwest, Rhode Island and Massachusetts in the northeast down through Virginia to Florida in the southeast, with at least one member living abroad.

 Genealogy and Family History